flexits/FlashCards/README.md

 - show card's comment on face or back side in learning mode

 You're free to use the app anyway you want, preserving original author notice.
+If you don't need souce codes, **download** just the FlashCards.zip file, unzip anywhere and run .exe